Exclamation mark: Phonetics

 In Khoisan languages, and the International Phonetic Alphabet, a symbol that looks like the exclamation mark is used as a letter to indicate the postalveolar click sound (represented as q in Zulu orthography).
-It is actually a vertical bar with underdot.
+It is a vertical bar with underdot.
 In Unicode, this letter is properly coded as and distinguished from the common punctuation symbol to allow software to deal properly with word breaks.

 The exclamation mark has sometimes been used as a phonetic symbol to indicate that a consonant is ejective.
 More commonly, this is represented by an apostrophe, or a superscript glottal stop symbol.

 Proper names

 Although not part of dictionary words, exclamation marks appear in some brand names and trade names, including Yum!
-Brands (parent of fast food chains like Taco Bell and KFC), Web services Yahoo! and Joomla!, and the online game Kahoot!.
-(Some media style guides, including those of Reuters and The Economist, omit such marks from trade names.)
-It appears in the titles of some stage and screen works, especially comedies and musicals; examples include the game show Jeopardy!; the '60s musical TV show Shindig!; musicals Oklahoma!, Mamma Mia!, Oliver!, and Oh!
+Brands (parent of fast food chains like Taco Bell and KFC), Web services Yahoo! and Joomla!, and the online game Kahoot!, although some media style guides, including those of Reuters and The Economist, omit such marks from trade names.
+It appears in the titles of some stage and screen works, especially comedies and musicals; examples include the game show Jeopardy!; the 1960s musical TV show Shindig!; musicals Oklahoma!, Mamma Mia!, Oliver!, and Oh!
 Calcutta!; and movies Airplane! and Moulin Rouge!.
 In the 1970s, the exclamation mark fell out of favor for major musicals, but has remained common in ironic or parody titles.
 In the 2016 United States presidential campaign, Republican candidate Jeb Bush used "Jeb!" as his campaign logo.